nickrj/calc/README.md

 # calc
-Evaluate float64 expressions on the command line.
+calc is a tool that lets you evaluate floating-point expressions on the command line.

 The following operators are supported, from highest precedence to lowest: